 When Should My Child Begin PRIVATE INSTRUMENTAL INSTRUCTION?

 As a general rule, most children are not ready to begin formal instrumental training before the age of 6 or 7 for piano or string instruments, and most instructors will not accept students younger than 8 or 9 for other orchestral or band instruments.
-Before that, they tend to lack the size, stamina, and outcome-oriented commitment to make lessons a pleasureable and successful experience.
+Before that, they tend to lack the size, stamina, and outcome-oriented commitment to make lessons a pleasurable and successful experience.
 Children are individuals, with a wide range of aptitude, but all children possess the ability to enjoy lifelong music making, and this ability can be greatly influenced by how we choose to approach their earliest experiences.

 Children who graduate from Kindermusik for the Young Child have a strong basis in theory, musicianship, and instrumental technique.
 More importantly, they have been allowed to develop the whole child through music, in a supportive and reassuring atmosphere, which lays the groundwork for a lifetime of positive outlook not only towards music learning, but towards learning in general.